lanl-aea/waves/docs/tutorial_00_scons.rst

    SConstruct
    build/

-   $ scons variant_dir_base=non-default_build
+   $ scons --build-dir=non_default_build
    $ ls .
    SConstruct
    build/
-   non-default_build/
+   non_default_build/

-The ``conditional_ignore`` variable is mostly useful for :ref:`continuous_integration` testing.
-At the end of this tutorial, you will see how to explore the project specific command line options and build variables help and usage.
+The ``--unconditional-build`` and ``--ignore-documentation`` options are mostly useful for :ref:`continuous_integration` testing.
+At the end of this tutorial, you will see how to explore the project specific command line options help and usage.

 6. Add the content below to the ``SConstruct`` file to initialize the `SCons construction environment`_.